-4. Graphite conducts electricity while diamond does not.
-Explain.

-5.Relate the physical properties of diamond and graphite to their uses
+- 4. Graphite conducts electricity while diamond does not.
+Explain. - 5.
+Relate the physical properties of diamond and graphite to their uses a.
+Simple molecular structures and their physical properties

 Covalently bonded substances fall into two main types:

 - Simple molecular structures - Giant covalent structures.